eslam-gamal23/Sales-Dashboard/README.md

 # Sales Dashboard Project
-This project presents a Net sales Dashboard created using Excel.
+This project presents a net sales dashboard created using Excel.

 ## Overview
 The dashboard provides a detailed view of Net sales performance across: